ExcaliburAU/Docs-Viewer/docs/DeepImpact.md

 ---
-title: Blueprint Depth Trace
+title: DeepImpact
-description: A Blueprint Function Library for depth-based line traces in Unreal Engine, providing realistic penetration and bullet holes
+description: A Blueprint Function Library for depth-based line traces in Unreal Engine, providing realistic penetration and bullet hole positioning
-image: TraceExample.png
 ---
 This is a `Blueprint Function Library` with a few functions that are callable in `AActors` to do depth trace results, for use in things like projectiles and tools.